SimOptions eSIM Review 2026

 Our Verdict

-The killer feature is real phone numbers on European plans.
-Through partnerships with carriers like Orange and Bouygues Telecom, SimOptions offers plans that include a French (+33) or Czech (+420) number with actual voice calling and SMS capability.
-This is genuinely unique — Airalo, Holafly, Nomad, and virtually every other provider sell data-only plans.
+The killer feature — and the reason I wanted to highlight SimOptions — is real phone numbers on European plans.
+Through partnerships with carriers like Orange and Bouygues Telecom, they offer plans that include a French (+33) or Czech (+420) number with actual voice calling and SMS.
+I've looked at dozens of providers, and almost none of them do this.
 If you need to receive bank verification codes, call restaurants, or book hotels by phone while traveling in Europe, SimOptions is one of the few options.

 The marketplace model is a double-edged sword.
 You get more choices per country (multiple carriers with different pricing, speeds, and features), but the browsing experience requires more effort.
 Where Airalo shows you a clean, filtered list, SimOptions presents dozens of plan variants from different operators.
 Savvy travelers who enjoy comparing options will appreciate this; those who want a quick, curated pick may find it overwhelming.

 Pricing is competitive — SimOptions consistently ranks in the budget-friendly tier among eSIM providers.
-Speed test results have been strong, with testers reporting 5G speeds above 60 Mbps in supported markets.
-The main weakness is customer support, which multiple reviewers flag as slow to respond, particularly frustrating when combined with occasional activation issues.
+Independent speed tests have shown strong results, with reviewers reporting 5G speeds above 60 Mbps in supported markets.
+The main weakness is customer support, which multiple reviewers flag as slow to respond — particularly frustrating when combined with occasional activation issues.

 When to Choose SimOptions